AlexMercedCoder/koyeb_django_url_shortner/readme.md

 - `url` (string): The original URL that users want to shorten.
 - `visits` (integer): A counter to keep track of the number of times the shortened URL has been visited.

 In your Django project, create a new app or use an existing one.
+(Reminder: Django "apps" are subsections of functionality in a Django "project")

 Creating a New App:
 ```py